See all How-To Articles

 link text box 5

-The CONCATENATE Function joins the text into one sentence in cell E5.
-If you then link this concatenated cell to a text box as shown above (with “=$E$5” instead of “=$C$9”), it will display the contents of the first two cells (E3 and F3) as a single sentence.
+1. If you then link this concatenated cell to a text box as shown above (with “=$E$5” instead of “=$C$9”), it displays the contents of the first two cells (E3 and F3) as a single sentence.

 link text box 6

-If you change the values of cells E3 or F3, the text box content will update automatically.
+1. When you change the values of cells E3 or F3, the text box updates automatically.

 link text box 7